 Following, one example of an alternative scenario is described:

-An M2M Application of the Service provider 3 (Clinical knowledge & information) launches a query to the domain of M2M Service Providers 2 to find and identify the sensors of their treadmills, which enquires information about activities of users.
+An M2M Application of the Service Provider 3 (Clinical knowledge & information) initiates a Advanced Semantic Discovery Query within the domain of M2M Service Providers 2 to find and identify the sensors of their treadmills, which enquires information about activities of users.

-The IN-CSE of the Service provider 2 verifies the integrity of the semantic discovery request and distributes it to the MN-CSEs of the fitness locations.
+The IN-CSE of the Service Provider 2 verifies the integrity of the Advanced Semantic Discovery Query and distributes it to the MN-CSEs of the fitness locations.

-The databases of the MN-CSEs are searched for the specific requested type of devices whether they are connected to it or not.
+The MN-CSEs searches for the specific requested type of devices whether they are connected or not.

-If the requested type of devices is connected to a MN-CSE, it returns the requested information of the devices to the IN-CSE, which forwards it to the requesting Service Provider 3.
+If the requested type of devices are connected to the MN-CSE, then it returns the requested information of the devices to the IN-CSE, which forwards it to the requesting Service Provider 3.

-If the requested devices are not connected to the MN-CSE, a negative acknowledge is sent back to the IN-CSE, which forwards it to the requesting Service Provider 3.
+If the requested devices are not connected to the MN-CSE, then a negative acknowledge is sent back to the IN-CSE, which forwards it to the requesting Service Provider 3.

-The requesting M2M Application of Service Provider 3 processes the data and provides them in an appropriate way to the users of the M2M Application (e.g., “Clinicians patient data analysis centre”).
+The requesting M2M Application of Service Provider 3 processes the data and provides them in an appropriate way to the users of the M2M Application (e.g. “Clinicians patient data analysis centre”).

 Post-conditions

-The REQUESTER (doctors or caring people, the API “Clinicians patient data analysis” or the M2M Service Provider 3) can start to employ the devices based on the semantic discovery service request sent to the M2M Service Provider 1 or 2.
+The REQUESTER (doctors or caring people, the API “Clinicians patient data analysis” or the M2M Service Provider 3) can start to employ the devices based on the Advanced Semantic Discovery Query sent to the M2M Service Provider 1 or 2.

 High Level Illustration

-Figure 12.x Healthcare network and clinical knowledge administration
+Figure 12.23 Healthcare network and clinical knowledge administration

 Potential requirements

-The oneM2M System shall provide semantic discovery and query capability in order to work also when the search is not fully scoped, e.g. when the sources of information are not known at the application (e.g. searching for the values of an unknown set of containers) and when the discovery is designed in an abstract manner (e.g. the time of use of treadmills).

-The oneM2M system shall provide a semantic discovery and query language capability.

-The oneM2M System shall provide semantic discovery and query capabilities capable to identify multiple set of targets, and a multiplicity of searches (e.g., by setting parameters or filters).

-The oneM2M System shall support semantic discovery and query capabilities with security of the communications and respect of the access permission of effected applications and information.
+The following potential requirements are additional to the ones already identified in clause 12.20.10, 12.21.10 and 12.22.10:

-The oneM2M System shall provide a mechanism for prioritizing semantic discovery and query tasks, since some queries need a quick response to react on urgent situations.
+Advanced Semantic Discovery shall prioritize queries, e.g. to ensure a quick response to urgent situations.

-The mechanism for semantic discovery and query shall minimize complexity to avoid impacting negatively the oneM2M System performance.
+Advanced Semantic Discovery shall minimize complexity to avoid impacting negatively the oneM2M system performance.

-It is also expected that

-- the solution would be based an evolution of the current oneM2M architecture and functionality and would reuse existing standard ontology mechanisms e.g. considering the SAREF standard developed in ETSI TC SmartM2M (which is also aligned with the W3C ontology approach).
-This intends to assure also a smooth interworking with relevant non-oneM2M solutions.

-- the solution would be complete and will be a part of the oneM2M core functions, to avoid the need of ad hoc applications designed to expand the oneM2M functionality with the risk of being implemented with different flavours.